MahirHossain12/CGPA-Calculator/README.md

-Here’s a full project description you can use for your GitHub repository:

----

 # 🎓 CGPA Calculator for University Students (4.0 Scale)

 This is a simple **terminal-based CGPA calculator** built in Python.
 It helps students calculate their overall CGPA and last 2 years' CGPA (typically semesters 5–8) based on the grades and credit hours of individual courses.
 This tool is particularly useful for **University of Dhaka CSE students**, but it can be adapted to any university that uses a **4.00 GPA scale**.